Frequently Asked Questions

 Each year, students could be selected for verification because of inconsistent data on the FAFSA.
 Others are simply chosen randomly to participate by the Department of Education.
 Roanoke College is required to verify a certain percentage of its students.

 What documents do I need to supply for verification?

-Selected students must submit copies of their 2011 tax return and W-2's, copies of their parent's 2011 tax return and W-2's (if applicable), and a completed verification worksheet which will be mailed to them by the Financial Aid Office.
+Selected students must submit copies of their 2013 tax return transcript and W-2's, copies of their parent's 2013 tax return transcript and W-2's (if applicable), and a completed verification worksheet which will be mailed to them by the Financial Aid Office.
 Other documents may be required as well, depending on the individual student's application.